📖 BSc Zoology 1st Semester Notes PDF

 Unit I: Overview of Cells and Plasma membrane

-Topics covered: Prokaryotic and Eukaryotic cells; Various models of plasma membrane structures, Transport across membranes: active and passive transport, facilitated transport; Cell-cell junctions, structures, and functions: Tight junctions, adherens junctions, gap junctions.
+Topics covered: Prokaryotic and Eukaryotic cells; Various models of plasma membrane structures, Transport across membranes: active/passive, facilitated; Cell junctions.

 Unit II: Endomembrane System